daaviii95/data-warehouse-project/dashboard/README.md

 - All views are pre-aggregated for optimal performance
 - Views are updated when the ETL pipeline runs
 - Use DirectQuery mode for real-time data or Import mode for better performance
-- See troubleshooting sections in each guide for common issues
+- See troubleshooting sections in each guide for common issues.